BloodAxe/xView2-Solution/README.md

 This repository contains source code for my solution to [xView2 challenge](https://xview2.com).
 My solution was scored second (0.803) on public LB and third (0.805) on private hold-out dataset.

+Please check out our paper that describes the approach in more details: https://arxiv.org/abs/2111.00508

 # Approach in a nutshell

 - Ensemble of semantic segmentation models.